leechseed/_setsunadev/_1.01_EMIWU_ALPHA_BUILD/key_figures_RC3/1rimmonkenanff_focalization_framework_rimmonkenan.md

 Summary: The perspective through which a narrative is presented, focusing on who sees or perceives the events within the story.
 ELEMENT: PERSPECTIVES
 KNOWLEDGE TYPE: EXPLICIT
+CORE: FO-3403 Focalization
+TIER: Tier 2
+REASON: Focuses on the narrative perspective and focalization, aligning with the "Focalization" category.
 ---

 - [1. **Title: Rimmon-Kenan's Focalization Framework**](#1-title-rimmon-kenans-focalization-framework)